luboganev/luboganev.github.io/_posts/2024-07-16-swipe-to-dismiss-compose-fun.md

 {% endhighlight %}

-The final step is to actually completely remove from the composition the Composable, when it is completely faded out.
+The final step is to completely remove from the composition the Composable, when it is completely faded out.
 To achieve that we simply wrap it into a check for the `AnchoredDraggable.currentValue` to be equal to CENTER like this:

 {% highlight kotlin %}